renpy/renpy/sphinx/source/config.rst

     When there are more than this many statements in the rollback log, Ren'Py will consider trimming the log.

+.. var:: config.rollback_side_size = .2

+	If the rollback side is enabled, the fraction of of the screen on the rollback side that, when clicked or touched, causes a rollback to occur.

 .. var:: config.say_allow_dismiss = None

     If not None, this should be a function.
 The function is called